2011 Texas Tech Red Raiders football team: No. 24 Texas A&M

-Kansas State
+No. 17 Kansas State

 Texas Tech's offense had 580 yards to Kansas State's 339, but several key mistakes would lead to the Red Raiders' defeat.

 On Texas Tech's first drive, a Seth Doege pass was intercepted by Nigel Malone, who returned it 24-yards for a touchdown.
 In the second quarter, two Donnie Carona field goals were blocked: a 48-yard attempt and a 38-yard attempt, the second one being returned 36 yards by Malone.
 Texas Tech scored its second touchdown in the second quarter on a 7-yard run by DeAndre Washington.
 On the ensuing kickoff, Tyler Lockett returned Carona's kick 100-yards for a touchdown, but Anthony Cantele missed the extra point.
 The Red Raiders turned the ball over three times in the fourth quarter, all by Doege.
 With 13:24 left and down 31–34, Doege was sacked by Meshak Williams, who recovered the ball for Kansas State.
 On the next drive, the Wildcats would turn the ball over on downs at the Texas Tech 27-yard line.
 On the first play of the ensuing drive, Doege threw another interception; Kansas State would score on the following drive to go up 41–31.
 Texas Tech's next drive would end with a Doege interception, but the Wildcats would miss a 31-yard field goal on their next drive.
 With 2:32 left to play, Carona made a 19-yard field goal to make the score 34–41 in favor of Kansas State.
 Texas Tech would recover the ensuing onside kick, but the drive ended on a turnover on downs.
 Kansas State took over on downs and ran the clock out to win 41–34.

 Seth Doege threw for 461 yards and a touchdown along with a rushing touchdown, but threw three interceptions and lost a fumble.